Life Insurance for Kids: What Parents Need to Know

 Do children really need life insurance?

-In most Canadian families, no, children do not need life insurance.
+In most Canadian families, the answer is no, children don’t need life insurance.
+Here are three ways to make this decision:

-- The infant mortality rate in Canada is 0.46%, according to StatsCan.
+- In most cases: Child death is unlikely.
+The infant mortality rate in Canada is 0.46%, according to StatsCan.

-There are narrow exceptions where a child life insurance policy could be appropriate:
+There are rare exceptions where a child life insurance policy could be appropriate:

 - Family medical history: The child is at high risk for developing a serious medical condition in the future so you wish to lock in coverage in case the child becomes uninsurable or heavily rated as an adult due to underwriting and exclusions.